9 types of office layouts with pros and cons

 1. Traditional office layout

-Pros of a traditional office layout
+What are the pros of a traditional office layout?

 You get a quiet environment perfect for concentration.
 The defined structure clarifies roles and responsibilities.
 It also lets your employees personalize their workspaces, giving them a sense of ownership.